PayString/paystring-documentation/docs/getting-started.md

 ## Create a PayID

-Now that you have a [PayID server running locally](#run-a-payid-server-locally), you can create a PayID and receive funds.
-If your server was publically accessible, other people could query your account information from your PayID server.
+Now that you have a [PayID server running](#run-a-payid-server), you can create a PayID.
+If your server was publicly accessible, other people could query your account information from your PayID server.

 To create a PayID, with an [XRP Ledger Testnet account](https://xrpl.org/xrp-testnet-faucet.html), send this request to your server: